DavidSRoy/sociable/documentation/dev_docs.md

 ## How to Add New Tests

 ## How to Build Release
-Describe any tasks that are not automated.
-For example, should a developer update a version number (in code and documentation) prior to invoking the build system?
-Are there any sanity checks a developer should perform after building a release?
+Make sure you have npm installed.
+Also make sure you have the latest version 8.10.0.
+A sanity check you should perform after building a release is try calling the messaging endnpoints using an application such as Postman.